vtashlikovich/vtashlikovich/README.md

 Learning new techs more than 25 years.
 Love to program, automate, create new products.

 🌱 Currently interested in:
-- microservices architecture, distributed transactions processing
 - optimal cloud-based enterprise solutions
 - machine learning/NLP
+- application of LLM, RAG applications

 :guardsman: Head of the IT department in outsourcing company